34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 8 to 10

-Texas sage, also called Texas barometer bush, is a fragrant evergreen shrub.
+Texas sage (Leucophyllum frutescens), also called Texas barometer bush, is a fragrant evergreen shrub.
 The small leaves are silvery green and remain on the plant throughout the year for winter interest.

 Plants may bloom at any time during the year, but flowering is most likely during the summer and autumn months.
-The flowers are attractive to insect pollinators and the plants are not bothered by deer or rabbits.
+The flowers attract insect pollinators, and deer and rabbits do not bother the plants.

-Texas sage is a plant that thrives in dry conditions.
-It is well-adapted to dry gritty soil and periodic drought conditions.
-Grow it in a naturalized area, as part of a sunny hedge row, or even in a large container.
+Texas sage thrives in dry conditions.
+It is well-adapted to dry, gritty soil and periodic drought.
+Grow it in a naturalized area, as part of a sunny hedgerow, or even in a large container.
 Plants can be propagated by cuttings or grown from seed.

 Upright Prairie Coneflower